joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0104-the-preaching-of-the-minor-prophets.md

 >Hosea 11:9 (CSB) I will not vent the full fury of my anger; I will not turn back to destroy Ephraim.
 For I am God and not man, the Holy One among you; I will not come in rage.

 >Habakkuk 1:12–13 (CSB) Are you not from eternity, LORD my God?
 My Holy One, you will not die.
-LORD, you appointed them to execute judgment; my Rock, you destined them to punish us.Your eyes are too pure to look on evil, and you cannot tolerate wrongdoing.
+LORD, you appointed them to execute judgment; my Rock, you destined them to punish us.
+Your eyes are too pure to look on evil, and you cannot tolerate wrongdoing.
 So why do you tolerate those who are treacherous?
 Why are you silent while one who is wicked swallows up one who is more righteous than himself?

 >Nahum 1:2–3 (CSB) The LORD is a jealous and avenging God; the LORD takes vengeance and is fierce in wrath.
-The LORD takes vengeance against his foes; he is furious with his enemies.The LORD is slow to anger but great in power; the LORD will never leave the guilty unpunished.
+The LORD takes vengeance against his foes; he is furious with his enemies.
+The LORD is slow to anger but great in power; the LORD will never leave the guilty unpunished.
 His path is in the whirlwind and storm, and clouds are the dust beneath his feet.

 ### Unconditional Love of God